davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Saw Meat Puppets in Nashville.
 Cantrell's?

-Everything Tool played an Irish bar in Memphis, it was extra cold.
+Everything Tool played an Irish bar called Murphy's in Memphis, it was extra cold.

 Grifters at Snake Snatch.